 The CSCL has teamed up with the Young People's Project (YPP) to bring the Flagway Game to Northern New England!

-Flagway is a fun, fast paced, competitive, highly physical, rigorous, and engaging math game developed by Civil Rights icon Robert (Bob) Parris Moses.
+Flagway is a fun, fast paced, competitive, highly physical, and engaging math game developed by Civil Rights icon Robert (Bob) Parris Moses and is being implemented with students as leadership partners by the Young People's Project (YPP).
 Flagway has been shown by decades of research to be an effective way for middle and elementary students who struggle with math, to successfully and confidently learn mathematical skills and concepts.

 Restorative Justice Services